---

 #### EIP-7825 limit on contract size

 [EIP-7825](./eip-7825.md) introduces `TX_MAX_GAS_LIMIT` (16.7M) as the maximum gas for a single transaction, in particular stipulating `tx.gas < TX_MAX_GAS_LIMIT`as a validity condition.
-Were we to continue enforcing this validity condition, with a block limit of 100M gas units, this proposal would limit the maximum contract size that can be deployed to roughly 9.9kB ($\frac{16,777,216 - 21,000 - 5,000,000 - 112 \times 1174}{1174} = 9'902$).
-This maximum size would only decrease as we increase the gas limit and the `cost_per_state_byte`.
+Were we to continue enforcing this validity condition, with `CPSB = 1530`, this proposal would limit the maximum contract size that can be deployed to roughly 7.5kB.
+Assuming a representative constructor execution budget of 5M regular gas on top of the 21,000 base transaction cost and the `STATE_BYTES_PER_NEW_ACCOUNT × CPSB` account-creation cost, the remaining budget for code-deposit state gas yields $\frac{16,777,216 - 21,000 - 5,000,000 - 120 \times 1530}{1530} \approx 7{,}564$ bytes.
+This maximum size would only decrease if `CPSB` is re-derived upward in a future EIP.

 To solve this issue, we only apply this gas limit to regular gas, not state gas.
 Doing so does not weaken the intended scaling effect of [EIP-7825](./eip-7825.md), because regular gas meters all resources that benefit from parallelization.
 In particular, state growth does not: growing the state always requires writing to disk, a parallelizable operation, but crucially this part of the cost of a state growth operation has to be metered in regular gas, not state gas.
 In other words, any operation that grows the state should consume both regular gas and state gas, and the regular gas should fully account for all costs other than the long term effect of growing the state.

 However, we cannot statically enforce a regular gas consumption of `TX_MAX_GAS_LIMIT`, while still allowing a higher state gas consumption, because transactions only have a single gas limit parameter, `tx.gas`.
-This is solved through a **reservoir model**: at transaction start, execution gas is split into `gas_left` (capped at `TX_MAX_GAS_LIMIT - intrinsic_regular_gas`) and a `state_gas_reservoir` (the overflow).
+This is solved through a **reservoir model**: at transaction start, execution gas is split into `gas_left` (capped at `TX_MAX_GAS_LIMIT - intrinsic_gas`) and a `state_gas_reservoir` (the overflow).
 State gas charges draw from the reservoir first, then from `gas_left` when the reservoir is empty.
 Regular gas charges draw from `gas_left` only.
 Exceeding the regular gas budget behaves identically to running out of gas — no special error is needed.

 #### Higher throughput